eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Language module

-The language module is found in the `ceylon.language` repository.
+The language module is found in the `language` directory of the repository.
 The language module is special, because it contains types that are used by the compiler to compile other code.
 Therefore, the language module itself can't be compiled - there is a